Billionaire Profile

 Rise to Success

-Bailey began his career in finance, eventually founding Janus Capital Group in Denver, Colorado, in 1969.
-Under his leadership, Janus grew to become one of the largest and most successful mutual fund companies in the United States.
-He served as CEO for 33 years, until 2002, and remained Chairman through 2003.
-Bailey's vision was to invest in well-run companies, a strategy that contributed to Janus's remarkable returns during the 1980s and 1990s.
-He sold his 12% stake in Janus to Stillwell Financial for $1.2 billion (pretax) in 2001-2002.
+Bailey's career in finance is most notably defined by his founding of the Janus Capital Group in Denver, Colorado, in 1969.
+Under his leadership, Janus experienced rapid growth and became one of the largest and most successful mutual fund companies in the United States.
+He served as the CEO of Janus for 33 years until 2002 and as chairman through 2003.
+In 2001-2002, Bailey sold his 12% stake in Janus to its parent company for $1.2 billion (pretax).

 Key Business Strategies